eclipse-tractusx/puris/docs/architecture/06_runtime_view.md

 ## Scenario: Data Exchange

 This features allows to recursively ask partners and their partners for permission to exchange anonymized data via Data Exchange Request and Data Exchange Approval.
-The base for each Data Exchange Request is an ongoing disruption represented by an incoming Supply Chain Disruption Notification. in response to this Notification a Data Exchange Request is sent to the partner.
-The partner can choose to accept or decline this request.
-Each partner responds with a Data Exchange Approval, which contains whether or not they approve or decline.
+The base for each Data Exchange Request is an ongoing disruption represented by an incoming Demand and Capacity Notification.
+In response to this Notification a Data Exchange Request is sent to the partner.
+The partner can choose to accept this request.
+In case they accept, each partner responds with a Data Exchange Approval.
+Disapproval is implicitly given at the moment by not responding.

 ### Validation